ParkinsonLab/Metatranscriptome-Workshop/README.md

 ### Step 5.
 Remove abundant rRNA sequences

 rRNA genes tend to be highly expressed in all samples and must therefore be screened out to avoid lengthy downstream processing times for the assembly and annotation steps.
-You could use sequence similarity tools such as BWA or BLAST for this step, but we find [Infernal] (http://infernal.janelia.org/), albeit slower, is more sensitive as it relies on a database of covariance models (CMs) describing rRNA sequence profiles based on the Rfam database.
+You could use sequence similarity tools such as BWA or BLAST for this step, but we find [Infernal](http://infernal.janelia.org/), albeit slower, is more sensitive as it relies on a database of covariance models (CMs) describing rRNA sequence profiles based on the Rfam database.
 Due to the reliance on CMs, Infernal, can take as much as 4 hours for ~100,000 reads on a single core.
 So we will skip this step and use a precomputed file, `mouse1_rRNA.infernalout`, from the tar file `precomputed_files.tar.gz`.

 ```
 tar -xzf precomputed_files.tar.gz mouse1_rRNA.infernalout